avivyefet/BI-final-project/README.md

 Dim Territory: Geographic information.

 # ETL Process
-Technologies: SSIS
+Technologies:
-Architecture: Describe the overall architecture of the ETL process.
-History Retention: Explain the history retention strategy for each table in the Data Mart.
+SSIS (SQL Server Integration Services)

+Architecture:
+The ETL process involves extracting data from the operational database, transforming it to fit the Data Mart schema, and loading it into the Data Warehouse.
+The architecture ensures efficient and reliable data flow.

 # Reports and Dashboards
 Technologies: Power BI

 Sales Dashboard:
-Include a mockup of the Sales Dashboard and explain the key performance indicators (KPIs) and insights provided.
+The Sales Dashboard provides a visually appealing representation of key performance indicators (KPIs) and insights.
+It enables quick decision-making and a comprehensive view of sales performance.

 Salespeople Report:
-Include a mockup of the Salespeople Report and describe the key metrics and information presented for salespeople.
+The Salespeople Report offers detailed metrics and information on individual salespeople.
+It aids in understanding their contributions to overall sales and identifies areas for improvement.

 Customer Report:
-Include a mockup of the Customer Report and detail the information and metrics displayed for customers.
+The Customer Report displays information and metrics related to customers, providing valuable insights for targeted marketing and enhanced customer relationship management.